consumerreports/ccpa-authorized-agent/README.md

 ### Okta

 We are currently using [Express OIDC](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware#getting-started) modeled on [Okta's example integration](https://toolkit.okta.com/apps/okta-node-express-example/) which can be configured against a test account for local development.

-At the moment, the Okta integration is not an optional dependency because of how the library is structured, and a lack of time integrating it with the `fakeapi` service.
+If you are looking for help bootstrapping the Okta integration you can find a document titled "Setting up Okta credentials in CCPA-Authorized Agent" in the Access Agent folder in Google Drive, or follow the tutorial in the example integration linked above.

+In lieu of cargo-cult credentials, note that `DEV_NO_OKTA` can be added to the `.env` file to disable Okta authentication for local development.
+Practice care in production and know that there aren't integration tests for this at the moment.
 See [PR #4](https://github.com/consumerreports/ccpa-authorized-agent/pull/4#issuecomment-865331647) for details on the integration, as well as the Environment Variables below.

-If you are looking for help bootstrapping the Okta integration you can find a document titled "Setting up Okta credentials in CCPA-Authorized Agent" in the Access Agent folder in Google Drive, or follow the tutorial in the example integration linked above.

 ## Environment variables